-For the past seven months, MetroFamily has been familiarizing our readers with foster care in Oklahoma City.
-Our hope is that through education of Oklahoma’s foster care needs, our readers can help provide homes for the thousands of children in state custody.
+For nearly a decade, MetroFamily has been familiarizing our readers with foster care in Oklahoma City.
+Our hope is that through education of Oklahoma’s foster care needs, our readers can help provide homes for the thousands of children in state custody or dedicate themselves to the other myriad ways each of us can support foster care.

-If you’re considering opening your home to a foster child in need, you probably want to know exactly what to expect.
+If you’re considering opening your home to a child in foster care, you probably want to know exactly what to expect.
 Every case is different, but here’s a handy list of basic steps to becoming a foster parent.
 Experts agree the process can take three to four months.

-1. Now that you have decided to become a foster parent, contact the Oklahoma Department of Human Services (OKDHS) or one of several private agencies (a list is available on page 18) for an orientation or initial meeting to help you prepare for your new role.
+- Now that you have decided to become a foster parent, contact Oklahoma Human Services or one of several private foster care agencies for an orientation or initial meeting to help you prepare for your new role.

-3. You’ll need to provide an assortment of paperwork to start your certification process.
-Paperwork you’ll need to get started:
+- You’ll need to provide an assortment of paperwork to start your certification process, including:

 - copy of social security card